honzajavorek/honzajavorek.cz/content/2020-12-04_tips-tricks-on-how-to-get-your-first-job-in-tech.md

 -   **Q:** Which companies are the best teachers for juniors?
 In which company can a junior expect to learn best practices instead of learning to do things in the not so prefered way?<br>
     **A:** Great question!
 I think even seniors with they would be able to answer this with some level of generalization.
 The truth is, there's no way how to know this with a system of some simple rules of thumb.
 This is what the interview process is for.
 You observe the company, look for red flags, company culture, attitude to teaching and mentoring, attitude to technologies, and then you decide, if it's the right place for you.
 In the Czech Republic, you also have additional three more months of the probation period to figure this out.
 Do your homework and prepare good questions for the [reverse interview](https://junior.guru/candidate-handbook/#reverse-interview).

-<small>I didn't edit the questions, they're authentic questions asked by the audience, with all their grammar imperfections.
-The answers I share in this handout can be different from those I gave during the live questions as they're answers I'm typing now, not a transcript of what I said week ago.</small>
+I didn't edit the questions, they're authentic questions asked by the audience, with all their grammar imperfections.
+The answers I share in this handout can be different from those I gave during the live questions as they're answers I'm typing now, not a transcript of what I said week ago.

+Thanks to [Simon Willison](https://simonwillison.net/2020/Nov/14/personal-data-warehouses/) for the Google Document idea.
 Big thanks to the organizers for inviting me and thanks everyone for having me.
 I didn't expect so many questions and I'm very excited about such massive response!
 It was a very nice evening.